President Trump Executive Orders

 I have an asylum application pending, can I travel internationally?

 If you have an application pending, and you leave the United States, your asylum application is likely to be deemed abandoned.
-So if at all possible, do NOT travel.
+So if at all possible, do NOT travel abroad.
 While there is some possibility to obtain permission to travel (through a process called advanced parole), such applications are rarely granted.
+We also strongly recommend that you do NOT travel to U.S. territories such as Puerto Rico or the U.S. Virgin Islands.
 If you desperately need to travel for an important humanitarian purpose, please contact Immigration Equality for a free consultation.

 For now, DACA is continuing unchanged.
 The President has been inconsistent in his statements about DACA, and so it is unclear what he will do in the future.
 We have urged the President to continue the DACA program in order for the 750,000 individuals who now have DACA to continue to live, work, and study in the U.S. without fear of deportation.